mattjones315/TensorflowIntro/README.md

 In this tutorial, I'll cover the following items:

 1. How to identify and frame a machine learning problem
-2. How to get started right away with a plug-and-play estimator in Tensorflow 2.0
+2. Running your first linear regression with Tensorflow 2.0
-3. How to instantiate a more sophisticated architecture for learning
+3. Classification with a Neural Network
 4. Saving, loading, and checkpointing models
 5. Creating Tensorboard reports